 Kashmir Great Lakes Trek: A Complete Guide

-If you want to go for Kashmir Great Lakes trek then this post is a must-read for you.
+If you want to go for trekking in Kashmir & have picked up Kashmir Great Lakes trek then this post is a must-read for you.
 The information has been gathered by doing Kashmir Great Lakes Trek over a dozen times.

 Let’s start this post by first giving a short introduction of this trek.

 Kashmir Great Lakes Trek is the most pristine and beautiful trek in India.
 Starting at Kashmir Valley’s Sonamarg area, this trek usually takes 7 days with an average of five-hour daily trek.
 It in totality offers a bouquet of 11 large alpine lakes surrounded by wavy meadows and snow-peaked mountains.
 This trek is nothing short of a lifetime experience: walking on the lush green meadows, seeing flocks of sheep dotting them, beholding the lofty mountains carrying glaciers that melt to form the undulated lakes; trekking parallel to the canals and rivulets that cut through mountains and waking up in the morning to see the clouds drifting around your camps.

 On the way, one gets a glimpse of Mount Harmukh, Gadsar Peak, Mount Vishu and varied Himalayan animals like Common Leopard, Himalayan Marmot, Black Bear and many wildflowers and birds.
 The enchanting beauty of the trek is such that one ascends 11000ft without realising it.